mezoni/smart_parser/README.md

 The `Literal` expression is a parsing expression that matches a string.

-The `Literal` expression can be specified in both regular and extended forms.
+The `Literal` expression can be specified in both normal and extended forms.
-A `Literal` expression in its normal form is specified using double quotes `""` its expanded form is specified using single quotes `''`.
+A `Literal` expression in its normal form is specified using double quotes `""`, its extended form is specified using single quotes `''`.

-The difference between the normal form and the extended form is that in the latter case the `expected` error is added to the error buffer.
+The difference between the normal form and the extended form is that when using the extended form, an `expected` error is added to the error buffer if parsing fails.

-Examples of regular form.
+Examples of normal form.

 ```dart
 /// [String] **For**